Common name: Blue vervain

 Science: Due to the medicinal importance of blue vervain in Southern Nigeria, it has been studied there and found to display anti-malarial (Akuodor et al., 2010), anti-diarrhoeal (Akuodor et al., 2010), and anti-ulcer activities (Akuodor et al., 2012), using in vivo models, this supports the traditional use of the herb in this region.
 Like vervain, there are no human studies of blue vervain.

-Safety: Blue vervain is safe for most.
-However, it should not be taken by pregnant and breast feeding women.
+Safety: Moderate-high.
+It should not be taken by pregnant and breast feeding women.
 As it lowers heart rate, it is not suitable for those with heart failure or disease.
 If taking blue vervain with sedative prescription drugs, be very cautious regarding dosage.
 This herb appears very cooling, very drying in my personal experience.

 Form: This herb is strong enough if using a high quality recently dried tincture.